Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Super Lie type

+In the cases (1)--(4) we have to check explicitly condition~(\ref{cond7}A) or (\ref{cond7}B) by Corollary~\ref{Mcondotherchamb}.
+Note that it is possible that in a realization a fermion is $m$-Cartan but not $m$-trunctation.
+In case~(4) the condition simplifies to In this case we have to check for which $m'$ and $m''$

-\end{itemize} \end{proof} \begin{oss} In the examples we didn't find any boson with $f>2$ and any fermion with $f>1$.
-Thus, point (1) concerns then just bosons with $f=2$ and point (2) never happens. \end{oss} In conclusion we will now have to look, in every example, if one or more of the situations described by lemma \ref{3 conditions II} is happening. \\
+\begin{oss} Going through all cases, we do not find any boson with $f(\alpha)>2$ and any fermion with $f(\alpha)>1$.
+Thus, point (1) concerns then just bosons with $f(\alpha)=2$, for example in type $D(m,n)$ and $F(4)$, and point~(2) never occurs. \end{oss}

-Now as last result we state a classification Lemma: \begin{lem} If all the bosonic roots are $m$-Cartan, then the unique possible realising solution for the given braiding is the matrix $m_{ij}$ of definition \ref{mSuperLie}.
-In particular this is the case if $\ell_i > 1- a_{ij}$ for $\forall i \neq f$. \end{lem} \begin{proof} Condition (\ref{cond7}) gives a unique solution for the $m_{ij}$ in the standard chamber: the fermionic root is $m$-truncation and thus fixed to $m_{ff} =1$, while, since all the other roots are $m$-Cartan, restricting our study to the two bosonic sectors separately we end up in the same situation of lemma \ref{cartanclassification}.
-Moreover the compatibility with the reflections fixes the $m_{ij}$ in all the chambers. \end{proof}
+As last general result we now state conversely a classification lemma: \begin{lem} If all the bosonic roots are $m$-Cartan, then the unique possible realizing solution for the given braiding is the matrix $(m_{ij})$ of Definition~{\rm \ref{mSuperLie}}.
+In particular this is the case if $\ell_i > 1- c_{ij}$ for $\forall i \neq \f$. \end{lem}

+\begin{proof} Condition (\ref{cond7}) gives a unique solution $(m_{ij})$ in the standard chamber: the fermionic root is $m$-truncation and thus fixed to $m_{\f\f} =1$, while, since all the other roots are $m$-Cartan, restricting our study to the two bosonic sectors separately we end up in the same situation of Lemma~\ref{cartanclassification}.
+Moreover the bilinear form is uniquely fixed by its values on one basis. \end{proof}

-\begin{ese} We apply lemma \ref{3 conditions II} to example \ref{A(1,1)}: after reflecting the standard chamber set of roots around the fermion $\alpha_2$, we find for new simple roots: $\lbrace \alpha_{12}, -\alpha_2, \alpha_{23}\rbrace$ the matrix:
+\begin{ese} We apply Lemma~\ref{3 conditions II} to Example~\ref{A(1,1)}: after reflecting the standard chamber set of roots around the fermion $\alpha_2$, we find for new simple roots: $\lbrace \alpha_{12}, -\alpha_2, \alpha_{23}\rbrace$ the matrix:

-Exception (4) of lemma \ref{3 conditions II} appears.
-We then have to ask $m_{23}=0$, i.e. $r' + r''=1$.
-In that case $m_{ij}$ is a realising solution. \\ This construction realises the Nichols algebra $\mathcal{B}(q)$ described by case row 8 of table 2 in \cite{Hecklist} when $q\neq \pm 1$. \end{ese}
+Exception (4) of Lemma~\ref{3 conditions II} appears.
+We then have to ask $m_{23}=0$, i.e., $m' + m''=1$ and thus $q'q''=-1$.
+In that case $(m_{ij})$ is a~realizing solution.
+This construction realizes the Nichols algebra~$\mathcal{B}(q_{ij})$ described by case row 8 of Table~2 in~\cite{Hecklist} when $q\neq \pm 1$. \end{ese}